COURSES

 This competency-based course requires students to demonstrate the skills and knowledge gained through their training.
 External assessments are completed to provide evidence that students have understood and successfully applied the training in the workplace.

-Assessment tasks typically include:
+Assessment tasks include:

 • Knowledge-based questions to test understanding